Finding Inspiration for Your ContentApril 26, 2018 January 6, 2021 /

 Here’s a great example of turning a mundane event into an email.

-One morning my son was coming up the stairs, carrying a plate of food and next thing I know he drops his breakfast, and I asked him “are you okay?”, because I heard this loud crash.
+One morning my son was coming up the stairs, carrying a plate of food, and the next thing I know he drops his breakfast, and I asked him “are you okay?” because I heard this loud crash.
 (I should tell you also that during this time I was literally sitting at my computer, staring at my email editor wondering where to start with that day’s daily email, then I heard the crash).

 I hopped up to see if everything was O.K., and he said “I knew I was going to do that.
 I was saying to myself, ‘don’t drop your breakfast, don’t drop your breakfast.”
 At that moment I immediately thought “God, how many times do we do that to ourselves in business?
 How many times do we set ourselves up for failure?”